- Federal appeals court rules against Virginia’s same-sex marriage ban

 - Obama to give Africa $38M, but tells young leaders: Stop ‘making excuses’ for economy

 - Diapered toddler crashes Jeep, runs home to watch cartoons

 - Obama’s post re-election stats irk: 81 golf rounds, 75 fundraisers

 Question of the Day

-The 11 conference commissioners and Notre Dame’s athletic director met Wednesday for about eight hours to discuss overhauling how a champion is determined and possibly implementing a four-team playoff.
-It was the fourth such gathering this year.
-They reconvene Thursday and BCS executive director Bill Hancock said they all agreed it’s time to start crossing items off the list.
+The 11 conference commissioners and Notre Dame’s athletic director, along with one AD from each league, met Wednesday for about eight hours to discuss overhauling the way a champion is determined in college football, and possibly implementing a four-team playoff.
+It is the fourth such get together this year, and after it was over all agreed the time has come to start making some choices.

 “I think that’s what everyone wants to do.
-Get down to two, maybe three,” he said.
+Get down to two, maybe three,” BCS Executive Director Bill Hancock said.
 “I think we’re making good progress on that.
 I think we’re going to make it.”

 One thing is clear: “The status quo is off the table,” Hancock said.
 Though he cautiously added they have not ruled out making over the current system that guarantees only a No. 1 vs. No. 2 championship game.